Predators (2010 film): Cast

 The four Predators in the film are portrayed by Derek Mears, Carey Jones, and Brian Steele.
 The Predators are identified in the film's credits as the "Classic Predator", "Tracker Predator", "Falconer Predator", and "Berserker Predator".
 Mears plays the Classic Predator, designed to resemble the creature in the original film.
 Steele plays the Berserker and Falconer Predators, two of the larger Predators hunting the humans.
-The Berserker Predator is identified by a xenomorph mandible attached to its helmet and faces off against Royce in the film's climax, while the Falconer Predator controls a flying reconnaissance drone and is killed by Hanzo.
+The Berserker Predator is identified by alien mandible attached to its helmet and faces off against Royce in the film's climax, while the Falconer Predator controls a flying reconnaissance drone and is killed by Hanzo.
 Jones plays the Tracker Predator, identified by a pair of tusks attached to its helmet, which controls the quadrupedal hunting animals and is killed by Nikolai.
 Jones also doubled for Steele in some scenes as the Berserker and Falconer Predators.

 Production

 Development

-The film was produced by Robert Rodriguez and written by Alex Litvak and Michael Finch.
-In 1994, Rodriguez wrote an early script for a third Predator film for 20th Century Fox while he was working on Desperado at the time.
+In 1994, Robert Rodriguez wrote an early script for a third Predator film for 20th Century Fox, while he was working on Desperado at the time.
 Rodriguez presented the script to the studio, but was denied when they realized that the budget would be too large.
 Fifteen years later, the studio decided to go with his script.
 Rodriguez stated:

 It's the story from that script I had written way back then.
 They had hired me to write a Predator story while I was waiting to do Desperado back in 1995.
 It was crazy, this thing I came up with.
 So then fast-forward to now and, like, six months ago, they found the script and called me up.
 'Hey, we want to redo this franchise and we found your old script.
 This is where we should have gone with the series!
 We want to move forward.'
 And that's what we're doing.

-In 2009, 20th Century Fox studio executive, Alex Young, called Rodriguez to consider using his treatment to revive the individual Predator franchise.
-The film was produced at Rodriguez's Troublemaker Studios as opposed to 20th Century Fox so that Rodriguez had more creative control over the film.
+In 2009, Fox studio executive Alex Young called Rodriguez to consider using his treatment to revive the individual Predator franchise.
+Rodriguez would serve as producer, while Alex Litvak and Michael Finch would pen the script.
+The film was produced at Rodriguez's Troublemaker Studios as opposed to Fox so that Rodriguez had more creative control over the film.
 It was originally thought that Rodriguez would direct, but on July 1, 2009, Nimród Antal was officially signed on to direct.

 Rodriguez and Antal originally said they wanted the film to be a sequel only to the original Predator as the film is trying to distance itself from Predator 2 and the first two Alien vs. Predator films.